IQSS/DataTaggingLibrary/DataTagsLib/DOCS/sphinx-source/source/terms.rst

     The act of a user answering a questionnaire.
 The questionnaire equivalent of a program running.

   Questionnaire
     A pair of matching decision graph and tag space.
+They have to match, since the decision graph's :doc:`set nodes</decision-graphs/set-node>` mention slots and values, which have to exist in the tag space.

   Tag space
     A multi-dimensional space defined by tags, which are descrete dimensions.